Hawaiian Macaroni Salad

 - Beef Kabobs

-How long is pasta salad with mayo good for?
+How long is macaroni salad good for?

 - Hawaiian macaroni salad, like most pasta salads, will last for a few days in the fridge.
 Just cover it well and store it for up to 4 days, then give it a stir before serving.
 If it seems a little too dry, mix a little mayo with some milk and fold that in to loosen things up.